Mars Landers

 After it entered the Mars atmosphere from a hyperbolic trajectory, it used the aeroshell to bleed off its velocity from 6.1km/s to just 0.37km/s.
 From this point, the supersonic disk-gap band was deployed to slow down the lander to around 70m/s.
 The parachute was 12.7m in diameter and consisted of 32 gores, making it smaller than the Viking parachutes.
 Viking followed a similar profile up to point and used retrorockets to slow down it until touchdown, Pathfinder had an additional airbag system attached to the lander.
 This airbag pack deployed while it was suspended from the backshell, where the retro thrusters were located.

-The spacecraft was brought to a stop around 20 meter above the surface.
+The spacecraft was brought to a stop around 20 meters above the surface.
 At this point the lander detached from the backshell, which flew away and crashed, and used its airbags to come to a safe landing on the surface.
 The drop from the backshell led to an impact of 18G upon contact and the airbags continued to bounce along the surface for at least 15 bounces.
-Whereas the most recent Mars landings experience about 7 minutes of EDL activities, from re-entry to touchdown, Pathfinder completed this in just 4 minutes.
+Whereas the most recent Mars landings experienced about 7 minutes of EDL activities, from re-entry to touchdown, Pathfinder completed this in just 4 minutes.

 Mars Polar lander